Macro Myths: Fats

 Content by: Jamie Rinaldi RD LD

-Fat is a macronutrient that consumers have misperceptions about, as even the most prominent health agencies frequently change their tune.
+Fat is a macronutrient that consumers have misperceptions about, as even the most prominent health agencies frequently change the position on nutrient value.

-In the 1990s, fat was considered a nutritional demon.
+In the 1990s, fat was considered a nutrient of concern.
 Nuts, seeds, oils, and avocados were bad.
 Nutrition experts later explained that not all fat is bad, just saturated fat.
 More recently, we have come to find that not all saturated fat is bad.
 In fact, much of the saturated fat in dairy products is associated with lower risks of heart disease, type 2 diabetes and many cancers.

-High saturated fat coconut products are trendy for being nutritionally superior; however the Academy of Nutrition and Dietetics and most other respected nutrition experts disagree.
+High saturated fat coconut products are trendy for being nutritionally superior; however, the Academy of Nutrition and Dietetics and most other respected nutrition experts disagree.
 Research in the early 2000s fueled this myth due to the benefit of medium chain fatty acids, which are found in coconut.
-Actually, a very small percentage of the fatty acids in coconut are medium chain, with the majority being saturated fatty acids.
+A very small percentage of the fatty acids in coconut are actually medium chain, with the majority being saturated fatty acids.
 This is evident by its solid state at room temperature and liquid state when heated.